bartaxyz/xyz-ui/docs/introduction/GettingStarted.md

 </html>
 ```

-This examples and text was taken from [Stencil Docs - Components without a Framework](https://stenciljs.com/docs/javascript) and slightly edited to fit XYZ UI context.
+Examples and text were taken from [Stencil Docs - Components without a Framework](https://stenciljs.com/docs/javascript) and slightly edited to fit XYZ UI context.

 ## Vue